 - Once you have decided on the focus of your event, create a name.

-- Look at the Campus Life Services calendar to see when other events are happening on campus. hold your event.
+- Look at the Campus Life Services calendar to see when other events are happening on campus.
+Schedule and reserve space for your event.
 Try not to conflict with any other event if possible, particularly one that is being held by other students or student groups.